The Role of Filtration Systems in Keeping Clean Oil

 1) Mechanical Filtration:

-Mechanical filtration systems use physical barriers to remove contaminants from oil.
-These barriers can be anything from mesh screens to paper filters.
+Mechanical Filter Mechanical oil filter uses the physical barriers to remove the contaminants solely from the oil.
+These can range from mesh screens to paper filters.

 Common Applications